clij/clij-docs/faq.md

 <a name="supported_os"></a>
 ## With which operating systems is CLIJ compatible?
-CLIJ was succesfully tested on Windows, MacOS, Fedora linux and Ubuntu linux.
+CLIJ was successfully tested on Windows, MacOS, Fedora linux and Ubuntu linux.
 Current GPU and OpenCL drivers must be installed.

 <a name="optimal_performance"></a>